 In Oregon, there is a flow to the year.
 Beginning with small opportunities to get out in front of people and followed by big events that can put you in front of potential investors.
 Read More

 [HTML2]To many, the lure of entrepreneurial pursuits is overwhelming.
 They’re driven to start stuff.
 And as such, they can’t help but startup everything from side projects to full-fledged companies.
 They’re crazy that way.

 But what if you’ve got a great idea and nowhere to start?
 What if you’re not quite sure how to dip you toe in the water?
 What if you’re not even sure you’d have what it takes to be an entrepreneur?

 [HTML2]Portland-based Webtrends—arguably the leading company focused on helping other companies figure out what people are doing on their Web sites—is having a renaissance of sorts.
 They’ve refreshed their executive team, re-engaged with the Portland tech startup community, and signed some impressive partnerships.
 Heck, they’ve even started a little controversy.
 But perhaps most impressive—especially in a time of low-cost or free Web analytics software—is the fact that they continue to build a successful Web analytics business.

+Well, never mind that.
 A zillion is shooting a bit high anyway, don’t you think?
 How about we start with something smaller then?
 Like about $50,000.
-That’s the prize money you could take home after pitching the ZINO Zillionaire Investment Forum.

 I’m unofficially dubbing tonight “awards night” for the Pacific Northwest tech scene, given that we had two competing awards shows—Oregon Tech Awards and the Seattle 2.0 Awards—handing out statuettes to impressive tech companies all up and down the Pacific coast.